MuelNova/MuelNova/README.md

 <img align="right" width="450" src="https://cdn.jsdelivr.net/gh/Nova-Noir/Nova-Noir/立绘_浊心斯卡蒂_skin1.png">

 I am a student from BUPT(Beijing University of Posts and Telecommunications), team member of [Merak](https://we.buptmerak.cn/).
-I want to try something new and interesting projects.
+I'd like to try something new and interesting projects.

 My waifu is `skadi` from [Arknights](https://ak.hypergryph.com/)

-I like sharing, feel free to talk to me anytime, any question or topic.
-And to argue with any point you disagree.
+I like sharing, feel free to talk to me anytime, any question or topics.
+And to argue with any points you disagree.

-I like ACGN and FPS/TPS games.
+I love ACGN and FPS/TPS games.

 - 🔭 I’m currently working on [novabot_v2](https://github.com/NovaNoirBot/Nova-Bot)
 - 🌱 I’m currently learning [kotlin](https://github.com/JetBrains/kotlin), [Golang](https://go.dev/)